suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Load & Decompress from Nonvolatile Storage Template {#template-load-decompress}

+The goal of the Load & Decompress from Nonvolatile Storage template is to load an image from a non-volatile component into a volatile component, decompressing on-the-fly, for example loading a firmware image from external Flash into RAM.

-The following operations are placed into the load block:
+The following commands are placed into the load sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Source Component Index and Compression Info (see {{secparameters}})